microbiomedata/metaMAGs/docs/index.rst

 - `Cromwell <https://github.com/broadinstitute/cromwell>`_ or other WDL-capable Workflow Execution Tool
 - ~120GB memory for GTDB-tk.

-Running Workflow in Cromwell on Cori
+Running Workflow in Cromwell in Cori
 ------------------------------------
-We provide two ways to run the workflow.

-1. `SlurmCromwellShifter/`: The submit script will request a node and launch the Cromwell.
-The Cromwell manages the workflow by using Shifter to run applications.

-2. `CromwellSlurmShifter/`: The Cromwell run in head node and manages the workflow by submitting each step of workflow to compute node where applications were ran by Shifter.

-Description of the files in each sud-directory:
+Description of the files

  - `.wdl` file: the WDL file for workflow definition
  - `.json` file: the example input for the workflow
  - `.conf` file: the conf file for running Cromwell.
- - `.sh` file: the shell script for running the example workflow
+ - `.sh` file: the shell script for running the example workflow (sbatch)

 Version History
 ---------------